andre-luiz-dos-santos/nt-pcap/README.md

 - `queue_rotate_after_size`: Flush metrics to file after size bytes have collected in memory.
 - `queue_max_file_count`: Maximum number of metrics files in `queue_dir`.

 Options `path4` and `path6` follow a similar pattern: `local-name local-ip remote-name remote-ip`.
 If the IP is dynamic, it can be replaced with `-`.
-At least one end must have a static address.

 Files in `queue_dir` are compressed with _zstd_.
 The program will refuse to start if any unrecognizable file names are found in `queue_dir`.
 A new metrics file is created when `queue_dir` is empty or `queue_rotate_after_size` bytes have collected in memory.
 If `queue_dir` has more than `queue_max_file_count` files, metrics will be dropped.